1997 Australian Grand Prix: Practice and qualifying

 Canadian Jacques Villeneuve took his fourth career pole position with a lap of 1:29.369, while Heinz-Harald Frentzen could only manage a 1:31.121 to fill the remaining spot on the front row.
+Villeneuve had gone even faster in the second practice session recording a lap of 1:28.594 and is recognized as an extraordinarily fast lap beating his pole time under almost identical conditions by 0.775.
 Only six drivers managed to qualify within 3 seconds of the pole position time.
 The session was red flagged with just over two minutes remaining after a collision between Gerhard Berger and Nicola Larini on the straight between turns 10 and 11.
 This resulted in many of the cars effectively having to complete a one-lap sprint to post a lap time before the end of the session.
 Damon Hill struggled during the session, only just qualifying inside of the 107% limit due to an oil leak which hampered the lap times.
 Both of the Lola cars failed to make the qualifying limit and were over ten seconds slower than Villeneuve in their first and only F1 qualifying session, as the team had to withdraw from the next race due to a lack of funds.
 Pedro Diniz was also outside of the 107% time, but he was permitted to race as he had set a time in practice within the 107% time.